saeedprogrammer/OpenID-with-iOS/README.md

 # OpenID-with-iOS
-This repository aims to help understand how the OAuth 2.0 and Open ID protocols works using swift app demo
+This repository aims to help understand how communicate with Identity server using swift and AppAuth library